u3557110/HR-system/README.md

 - This is the page to show all the records in the database.
 - The page number is indicated in the top left hand corner.
 - User can switch page back and forth by using the 'n' command or 'p' command respectively.
+- User can choose specific record to edit or delete.
+- User can sort the records by using 's' command.
+- User can fire an employee by using 'f'command.
+One more example will be shown below.
 ```
 Page: 1/3
  # Employee ID  First Name  Surname  Gender  Job Title   Salary  Form   Status  Phone No.  Date of Birth  Age